-Visiting Magdalen Farm is an opportunity to learn through real outdoor adventures - while enjoying home cooked organic food and a very high standard of on-site accommodation.
+Visiting Magdalen Farm for your school trip is an opportunity to learn through real outdoor adventures - while enjoying home cooked organic food and a very high standard of on-site accommodation.
 Schools choose Magdalen Farm because of our bespoke programmes of activity, qualified teaching staff (including SEN) and the wonderful combination of learning and excitement.
 Our natural surroundings close to the River Axe and Jurassic Coast also make us a perfect location for field trips.

 Every school and every class is different.
-We do not have a standard residential programme, we design a bespoke itinerary with each school individually.
+We do not have a standard residential programme, we design a bespoke itinerary with each school trip individually.

 Whatever your students' understanding of the countryside and the environment, we will ensure that the learning experience meets their needs.
-For some of our schools, tangible education is their priority, while for others it is giving the children personal development and a taste of another lifestyle.
+For some of our schools, tangible education and learning is their priority, while for others it is giving the children personal development and a taste of another lifestyle.

 Schools staying for a residential trip have a choice of: